-- Think about your teaching practice during the learning segment and summarize what you learned from your analysis of the informal assessment(s), student selfassessment(s), and formal assessment(s) about your students' understanding of the content-specific learning goal(s). - a.
+- Think about your teaching practice during the learning segment and summarize what you learned from your analysis of the informal assessment(s), student selfassessment(s), and formal assessment(s) about your students' understanding of the content-specific learning goal(s) and ELD goal(s), if appropriate. - a.
 What was most effective about your teaching and assessments in helping students achieve the learning goal(s) of the segment? - b.
 What was less effective about your teaching and assessments? - c.
 What goal do you want to set as an area for growth to increase your effectiveness as a teacher?
 Explain why you have chosen this professional learning goal.